An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

 \subsection{The resource theory approach}

 The resource theory approach can be understood as the study of the limitations that arise due to some set of physical constraints.
 An infinitely powerful agent will experience no constraints, and consequently for her nothing will be a resource.
-For example, if she can teleport instantaneously anywhere in the Universe, neither time, nor a mean of transportation and the fuel necessary to operate it, will be of considered a resource for the task of travelling.
-In the real world, however, we face both fundamental constraints (e.g., the speed of light is finite) and practical constraints (e.g. limited time available).
+For example, if she could teleport instantaneously anywhere in the Universe, neither time, nor a mean of transportation and the fuel necessary to operate it, would be a resource for the task of travelling.
+In the real world, however, we face both fundamental constraints (e.g., the speed of light is finite) and practical constraints (e.g., limited carbon budget).
 Given a set of constraints, we can then identify a corresponding set of resources (bus tickets, fuel, etc.) which may be consumed to perform a given task (go from point $A$ to point $B$).

-In the context of quantum theory, every agent is limited in her ability to manipulate a quantum state by the laws of quantum mechanics.
+In the context of quantum theory, agents are limited in their ability to manipulate a quantum state by the laws of quantum mechanics.
 More than that, extra constraints may arise from the specification of the physical setting, as this well-known example shows \cite{horodecki2003entanglement}: